lorenzosaino/weissman-score/README.md

  * `alpha` is the scaling parameter of the Weissman score
  * `reps` is the number of times the experiment needs to be repeated (mean values are taken to compute the score)

-A trivial usage example to comput bzip score is:
+A trivial usage example to compute bzip score is:

     python weissman.py -c "bzip2 --keep README.md" -i README.md -o README.md.bz2 -a 1.0 -r 5